scalableminds/webknossos/docs/zarr.md

 This snippet converts an image stack that is located in directory called `data/source` into a Zarr dataset which will be located at `data/target`.
 It will create a so called `color` layer containing your raw greyscale/color image.
-The supplied `--voxel-size` is specified nanometers.
+The supplied `--voxel-size` is specified in nanometers.

 Read the full documentation at [WEBKNOSSOS CLI](https://docs.webknossos.org/cli).